Aman ul-Mulk

-Aman ul-Mulk (امان الملک; 1 January 1821 – 30 August 1892) was the Mehtar of Chitral, Ghizer, Yasen and Ishkoman and Suzerain of Kafiristan.
-He ruled the State of Chitral from 1857 to 1892.
-His rule saw Chitral reach its territorial peak, extending from Ishkamun in Gilgit Agency to Asmar in Afghanistan.
-His death led to the Siege of Chitral, an instance of high drama which goes down in the annals of British India as an epic of enormous courage and determination.
+Aman ul-Mulk (امان الملک; 1 January 1821 – 30 August 1892) was the Mehtar (ruler) of Chitral, ruling from 1857 to 1892.
+Bashgal valley was also under his suzerainty.
+His rule saw Chitral reaching its territorial peak to Asmar in Afghanistan.

+His death was followed by a period of civil war, culminating in the Chitral Expedition in 1895, after which Chitral became a princely state allied with British Raj.

 Early years

-Accession and attributes

-Muhtarram Shah Kator the III was succeeded by Aman ul-Mulk.
-In order to succeed Aman ul-Mulk had killed his elder brother in 1856.
-Thus in 1857, Aman ascended the throne of Chitral, by steps slippery with the blood he had shed.
-He is referred to in local chronicles as the Great Mehtar, who ruled over the valleys with true oriental despotism between 1857 and 1892.
-Sir George John Younghusband denoted him as a "strong and astitute" ruler.
-Lord Curzon acclaimed him as "The very man for such a state and such times".
+Muhtaram Shah Kator III was succeeded by Aman ul-Mulk.
+Aman ul-Mulk had previously killed his elder brother in 1856, thus ascending to throne unopposed in 1857.

-Territorial expansion

-Aman ul-Mulk ruled over Upper and Lower Chitral extending from the borders of Punjab on one side to the borders of Kafiristan and Dir on the other.
+Aman ul-Mulk ruled over Chitral extending from the borders of Kashmir on one side to the borders of Kafiristan and Panjkora on the other.
 The northern boundary of his dominion was the watershed of the Hindu Kush.
-In those early years, up to 1871, Chitral still paid tribute to Badakhshan in slaves, but it would be absurd to infer from this fact that Chitral ever acknowledged the suzerainty of Jehandar Shah or of the Afghan faction that dispossessed him.
+In early years, up to 1871, Chitral still paid tribute to Badakhshan in slaves, although Chitral never acknowledged the suzerainty of Jehandar Shah or of the Afghans who dispossessed him.

-1878 agreement and effects
+Treaties with British Raj

-In 1878 Aman ul-Mulk being anxious of aggression by the Amir of Afghanistan placed Chitral under the nominal suzerainty of the Maharaja of Kashmir.
-This brought him into direct contact with the Government of India, with whom from that time until his death he did all he could to maintain friendly relations.
-In 1885 a mission under Sir William Lockhart visited Chitral and was very cordially received, and so too was Colonel Durand, who went there in 1888.

-By the agreement of 1878 Aman ul-Mulk the Mehtar or King of Chitral got an annual subsidy of Rs 12,000 from the ruler of Kashmir.
+In 1878, Aman ul-Mulk being anxious of aggression by the Amir of Afghanistan signed treaty with the Maharaja of Kashmir.
+This brought him into direct contact with the Government of India, with whom from that time until his death he maintained friendly relations.
+By the agreement of 1878 Aman ul-Mulk received an annual subsidy of Rs 12,000 from the ruler of Kashmir.
 The Mehtar was to present the latter annually three horses, five hawks and five Tezi dogs.
-Further a treaty was signed between the Amir of Afghanistan and Mortimer Durand that the former would not interfere in Bajaur, Dir, Swat and Chitral.
-But the disagreements increased after settlement.
-More than anything else, it was Aman ul-Mulk's sense of his own interests which led him to rely upon Kashmir and the British.
+In 1885 a mission under Sir William Lockhart visited Chitral and was very cordially received.
+Lockhart was appointed first British Political Agent at Chitral.